 MAT in Early Childhood

 The Master of Arts in Teaching Program in Early Childhood Education is a 36-credit program designed for individuals who are deeply committed to constructing developmentally appropriate practices for teachers of young learners.
 Students applying to this program seek to develop their role as a teaching professional in an early childhood setting.
 This graduate program will lead to a master's degree as well as an initial certification to teach P-3.
-Applicants to this program must hold a bachelor’s degree in a liberal arts field (minimum of 60 credits of liberal arts), complete admission application, meet the admission requirements and submit score on the PRAXIS II Early Childhood Content Knowledge (test code 022).
+Applicants to this program must hold a bachelor’s degree in a liberal arts field (minimum of 60 credits of liberal arts), complete admission application, meet the admission requirements and submit score on the PRAXIS II Early Childhood Content Knowledge.
+Completion and passing score on PRAXIS II Early Childhood Content Knowledge The test code beginning 9/1/2015 is 5025.
+(Tests completed prior to 9/1/2015 should be code 5022/0022).
 Additionally, applicants must provide evidence of substantial and meaningful experience with groups of children.